J.P. ANTONACCI / The Advance

 The ODA Committee waged a 10-year long tenacious campaign for a law to make Ontario fully accessible for all Ontarians with disabilities.
 The law was originally to be called the Ontarians with Disabilities Act.

-17 Years Ago Today Ontario’s Non-Partisan Disabilities Act Movement Was Born! full article
+17 Years Ago Today Ontario’s Non-Partisan Disabilities Act Movement Was Born!.
+Read full article.

 November 25, 2011